loot/loot/docs/app/usage/main.rst

 A few items in the menus are not self-explanatory:

 - "Back Up Load Order…" records the current load order in a file that's saved in the LOOT folder for the current game.
 - "Restore Load Order…" allows you to restore from a previous load order backup.
 Restoring a backup first creates an automatic backup of the current load order.
+The restore dialog also allows you to to delete load order backups.
 - "Redate Plugins…" is provided so that Skyrim and Skyrim Special Edition modders may set the load order for the Creation Kit.
 It is only available for Skyrim, and changes the timestamps of the plugins in its Data folder to match their current load order.
 A side effect of changing the timestamps is that any Steam Workshop mods installed will be re-downloaded.
 - "Copy Load Order" copies the displayed list of plugins and the decimal and hexadecimal indices of active plugins to the clipboard.
 The columns are: